Château De Vaux-Le-Vicomte: An Inspiration for Versailles

 Château de Chambord: A Hunting Lodge for the Kings

 Nestled in the largest walled and enclosed park of Europe, lies a unique and singular castle which blends traditional French medieval forms with classical Renaissance compositions.
 In 1515, inspired and enamoured by the marvels of Italian architecture, François I built a new hunting lodge in France.
 It is suggested that Leonardo Da Vinci influenced the design of the renowned double helix staircase and many other features of the castle.
 In spite of the elaborate plans, the king barely stayed here for seven weeks in his lifetime.
 The colossal rooms, open windows and high ceiling made heating impossible, consequently the castle was impractical to live in.
-Furthermore, the estate was not surrounded by a single village, thus game was the only food source for the royal staff.
+Furthermore, the estate was not surrounded by a single village, thus hunting games was the only food source for the royal staff.
 Nevertheless, the successors of François I continued to use the château for hunting.